metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 As you create more zones with different names in your Roblox world, you can simply walk into the zone to generate the corresponding voice channel in your Discord.

+Next you'll want to start populating your world with useful objects, for which see the [metauni-dev](https://github.com/metauni/metauni-dev) GitHub repository.

 ## "I need help!"

 Come chat with us in [The Rising Sea Discord](https://discord.gg/9yBaAxPSK8) if you run into any troubles setting up your bot and Roblox world.